 Her career in puppetry consumed the much of Kowal’s creative energy for over ten years.
 Although she wrote in high school and college, it wasn’t until her brother moved his family to China that she began writing again.
 Like Lewis Carroll and J.M.
 Barrie, she started creating children’s fantasy as a way to stay connected to her young niece and nephew.
 Reminded of how much she enjoyed writing, she began submitting short stories and made her first sale in 2005, and her first professional sale to Strange Horizons in 2006.

 When she isn’t writing or puppeteering, Kowal brings her speech and theater background to her work as a voice actor.
 As the voice behind several audio books and short stories, she has recorded fiction for authors such as Kage Baker, Cory Doctorow and John Scalzi.
 She likes to describe voice acting as “puppetry, without the pain.”

-Mary Robinette lives in Chicago with her husband Rob and over a dozen manual typewriters.
+Mary Robinette lives in Nashville with her husband Rob and over a dozen manual typewriters.
 Sometimes she even writes on them.